lorinkoz/django-pgschemas/docs/settings.rst

 Default: ``[]``

-Other schemas to include in PostgreSQL search path.
+Other schemas to include in Postgres search path.
 You cannot include the schema for any static or dynamic tenant.
 The public schema is included by default, so, including it here will raise ``ImproperlyConfigured``.